miguelcarmor/ModelRailRoad-Sinais-e-Sensores/README.md

 Identify the position and direction of a train and activate de light signals This sketch uses Hall Sensores to identify the actual position of the train and trigger a few commands.

-When a loco, with a magnet on the bottom, passes over one sensor, the sketch does the following: -Identify the position; -Knows the direction; -Turn the red and green leds, on and off, accordingly
+When a loco, with a magnet on the bottom, passes over one sensor, the sketch does the following:
+-Identify the position;
+-Knows the direction;
+-Knows the next expect position
+-Turn the red and green leds, on and off, accordingly